trevisanj/PFANT/fortran/README.md

 I tend to [ab]use a **90-column maximum**.

-### Do **not** use COMMON blocks
+### Do **not** use `common` blocks

-COMMON blocks require variables to be declared multiple times with different names and shapes.
+`common` blocks require variables to be declared multiple times with different names and shapes.
 This is high-maintenance and makes the code harder to understand, specially for newbies.

-MODULE provides a more clear structure to share variables among subroutines and functions.
+`module` provides a more clear structure to share variables among subroutines and functions.
 Variables are declared only once at the header section of a module.

+### Always `implicit none`

+Add the `implicit none` statement at the beginning of each `module` or `program`.

+  - types of variables becomes clear from reading the code
+  - we are forced to remember to declare real variables as `real*8`

 ### Variable declarations

-- `subroutine`/`function` arguments: always explicit whether the variable is an input or an output by using `intent(in)` or `intent(out)`.
+#### `subroutine`/`function` arguments**

+  - always include `intent(in)`, `intent(out)`, or `intent(inout)` in subroutine/function argument declarations.
     This has two advantages:
-  - it is effective documentation
+    - it counts as documentation
     - helps with bug prevention (the code will not compile if you try to write to a variable that has been declared using `intent(in)`
+  - declare only one argument per code line and write a short description as a comment

+#### `module` variables**

-- Module variables and `subroutine`/`function` arguments: declare **only one** variable per code line, and **document the variable**.
+  - declare only one variable per code line and write a short description as a comment
-- **Any variable**: document the variable if its use/purpose is not obviuos.

-**Prefixes**: in many sections of the code, a preceding `<prefix>_` has been added to the original names of variables that are shared among subroutines and functions.
+  - **Prefixes**: in many sections of the code, a preceding `<prefix>_` has been added to the original names of variables that are shared among subroutines and functions.

-- Prefixes help to track the meaning and origin of a certain variable.
+    Prefixes help to track the meaning and origin of a certain variable.
-- Additionally, they help to ensure that variable names don't clash across different modules.
+    Additionally, they help to ensure that variable names don't clash across different modules.

-Sometimes the prefix matches the module name where the variable is declared, sometimes not.

-Examples:
+Prefix examples:
 ```
 au_g3d           from module absoru
 config_fn_main   from module config